 Each input unit has an activation value that represents some feature external to the net.
 An input unit sends its activation value to each of the hidden units to which it is connected.
 Each of these hidden units calculates its own activation value depending on the activation values it receives from the input units.
 This signal is then passed on to output units or to another layer of hidden units.
 Those hidden units compute their activation values in the same way, and send them along to their neighbors.
 Eventually the signal at the input units propagates all the way through the net to determine the activation values at all the output units.

 Finding the right set of weights to accomplish a given task is the central goal in connectionist research.
-Luckily, learning algorithms have been devised that can calculate the right weights for carrying out many tasks.
-(See Hinton 1992 for an accessible review.)
-One of the most widely used of these training methods is called backpropagation.
-To use this method one needs a training set consisting of many examples of inputs and their desired outputs for a given task.
+Luckily, learning algorithms have been devised that can calculate the right weights for carrying out many tasks (see Hinton 1992 for an accessible review).
+These fall into two broad categories: supervised and unsupervised learning.
+Hebbian learning is the best known unsupervised form.
+As each input is presented to the net, weights between nodes that are active together are increased, while those weights connecting nodes that are not active together are decreased.
+This form of training is especially useful for building nets that can classify the input into useful categories.
+The most widely used supervised algorithm is called backpropagation.
+To use this method, one needs a training set consisting of many examples of inputs and their desired outputs for a given task.
+This external set of examples “supervises” the training process.
 If, for example, the task is to distinguish male from female faces, the training set might contain pictures of faces together with an indication of the sex of the person depicted in each one.
 A net that can learn this task might have two output units (indicating the categories male and female) and many input units, one devoted to the brightness of each pixel (tiny area) in the picture.
 The weights of the net to be trained are initially set to random values, and then members of the training set are repeatedly exposed to the net.
 The values for the input of a member are placed on the input units and the output of the net is compared with the desired output for this member.
 Then all the weights in the net are adjusted slightly in the direction that would bring the net’s output values closer to the values for the desired output.
 For example, when male’s face is presented to the input units the weights are adjusted so that the value of the male output unit is increased and the value of the female output unit is decreased.
 After many repetitions of this process the net may learn to produce the desired output for each input in the training set.
 If the training goes well, the net may also have learned to generalize to the desired behavior for inputs and outputs that were not in the training set.
 For example, it may do a good job of distinguishing males from females in pictures that were never presented to it before.

 Training nets to model aspects of human intelligence is a fine art.
 Success with backpropagation and other connectionist learning methods may depend on quite subtle adjustment of the algorithm and the training set.
 Training typically involves hundreds of thousands of rounds of weight adjustment.
-Given the limitations of computers presently available to connectionist researchers, training a net to perform an interesting task may take days or even weeks.
-Some of the difficulty may be resolved when parallel circuits specifically designed to run neural network models are widely available.
+Given the limitations of computers in the past, training a net to perform an interesting task took days or even weeks.
+More recently, the use of massively parallel dedicated processors (GPUs) has helped relieve these heavy computational burdens.
 But even here, some limitations to connectionist theories of learning will remain to be faced.
-Humans (and many less intelligent animals) display an ability to learn from single events; for example an animal that eats a food that later causes gastric distress will never try that food again.
-Connectionist learning techniques such as backpropagation are far from explaining this kind of ‘one shot’ learning.
+Humans (and many less intelligent animals) display an ability to learn from single examples; for example, a child shown a novel two-wheeled vehicle and given the name “Segway”, knows right away what a Segway is (Lake, Zaremba et al. 2015).
+Connectionist learning techniques such as backpropagation are far from explaining this kind of “one shot” learning.